-Acropolis Tour Athens, 2 hrs.
+Acropolis Tour In Athens, 2 hrs.

 Acropolis means a citadel or fortified part of an ancient Greek city, typically built on a hill.
-The Acropolis of Athens is just so impressive, famous and important that it is the only one that the world refers to as The Acropolis – without the need to add the name of the city.
+The Acropolis of Athens is just so impressive, famous and influential that it is the only one that the world refers to as The Acropolis – without the need to add the name of the city.

-We will look at how the rock of the Acropolis itself serves as a reference point for the modern development of Athens.
+Acropolis Tour In Athens will look at how the rock of the Acropolis itself serves as a reference point for the modern development of Athens.
 You will learn how this site grew and evolved along with the city of Athens.

-Your guide will point out differences between Doric, Ionic, and Corinthian orders of architecture and also characters from Greek mythology.
+Your professional guide will point out differences between Doric, Ionic, and Corinthian orders of architecture and also characters from Greek mythology.

 Athenians and foreigners alike worked on this project, receiving a salary of one drachma a day.
-The most important buildings visible on the Acropolis today – that is, the Parthenon, the Propylaia, the Erechtheion and the temple of Athena Nike, were erected during this period under the supervision of the greatest architects, sculptors and artists of their time.
+The most important buildings visible on the Acropolis today – that is, the Parthenon, the Propylaia, the Erechtheion and the temple of Athena Nike, were erected during this period under the supervision of the greatest architects, sculptors, and artists of their time.

-Acropolis tour in Athens runs everyday and start at 80 Euros.
+Acropolis Tour In Athens runs every day and start at 80 Euros.